The Advancing Democracy model is a proposal to reform Australia’s Constitution by placing it on firm democratic foundations.

 The Constitution itself is dangerously unstable.
 It lacks modern safety features.
 The chief source of the instability is the vast powers of the Crown vested in the Governor-General.
 These uncontrolled powers can be used to deliver a democratic result, or an undemocratic result.
 Either result is legal under our Constitution.
 Adherence to democratic principle is optional.

 In 2009, Australian politics returned to the highly polarised state we last endured between 1973 and 1975, when the conservative parties could not accept the results of the 1972 and 1974 elections.
-This mood is may dissipate now that Abbott has been removed as Prime Minister, but it could easily be re-created by a conservative media when Australia faces major challenges which divide the country.
+This mood may dissipate now that Abbott has been removed as Prime Minister, but it could easily be re-created by a conservative media when Australia faces major challenges which divide the country.

-Following the 2013 election, the Liberal / National coalition has a majority in the House of Representatives, but not the Senate.
-If at any point the Senate becomes hostile to the Government - and who can predict what the newer minor parties may do? - the Senate may threaten to block the supply of money to the Government.
+Following the 2016 election, the Liberal / National coalition has a majority in the House of Representatives, but not the Senate.
+If at any point the Senate becomes hostile to the Government - and who can predict what the minor parties may do? - the Senate may threaten to block the supply of money to the Government.

 When supply was blocked in 1975, the Governor-General removed the Government.
 Our Constitution permits the losers of the last election to force the winners out of office, through a combination of Senate and Crown power.
 The losers may force the House to an election without the Senate having to face the voters.